boldandbrad/bgg-ranks/README.md

 3. The script will create an output file for each source `.yaml` file in `./in/`, with the following path and name:

     ```txt
-    ./out/collection/collection-yyyy-mm-dd.json
+    ./out/collection/yyyy-mm-dd.json
     ```

-    Each out file contains a simple json list of board game objects corresponding to the ids provided in the source file.
-The list will always be sorted by BGG `rank` in ascending order.
+    Each out file contains lists of board game and expansion objects corresponding to the ids provided in the source file.
+The boardgames list will always be sorted by BGG `rank` in ascending order, while the expansions list will always be sorted by BGG `rating` in descending order.

     ```json
-    [
     {
+        "boardgames": [
+            {
                 "name": "Wingspan",
+                "year": "2019",
+                "rating": 8.11,
-            "rank": 21,
+                "rank": "21",
                 "weight": 2.43,
                 "id": 266192
             },
             {
                 "name": "PARKS",
+                "year": "2019",
+                "rating": 7.84,
-            "rank": 113,
+                "rank": "113",
                 "weight": 2.16,
                 "id": 266524
             }
+        ],
+        "expansions": [
+            {
+                "name": "Wingspan: European Expansion",
+                "year": "2019",
+                "rating": 8.42,
+                "rank": "Not Ranked",
+                "weight": 2.38,
+                "id": 290448
+            }
         ]
+    }
     ```

 ## Coming Soon

-- Added support for Board Game Expansions
 - Additional script for aggregating output files into metrics
+- Multi-thread requests to api for extremely long id lists?

 ## License